Guinea pig or hamster? They look similar, but they’re very different pets.

 A guinea pig might be very fond of you, but it needs the company of other guinea pigs as well.

-The best option is to have at least two to three female guinea pigs, as they don’t argue as males do when placed together.
+The best option is to have at least two to three female guinea pigs, as they don’t argue like males do when placed together.
+Unlike guinea pigs, hamsters are territorial and shouldn’t be kept with other hamsters.

-It takes some time for a guinea pig to get comfortable with the environment and the people living in the household, and then you will be able to cuddle with them.
+Be loving and caring towards your guinea pig so it can show you all the affection it feels for you.
+It takes some time for a guinea pig to get comfortable with the environment and the people in the household, and then you’ll be able to cuddle with them.

 Guinea pigs have weaker spines, so you need to handle them carefully with both hands.